ragnarokkrr/rgn_data_pipeline_poc/README.md

 #### Refactorings

 Current Stack is a POC.
 Despite that the current components design are loosely coupled enough to easily evolve to production quality deployment in Kubernetes or AWS.

-Following components in package structure can be refactored to a stand-alone Spring Boot project:
+All components are organized with Separation of Concerns (SOC) in mind.
+So following components in package structure can be refactored to a stand-alone Spring Boot project each:

 * `ragna.pipeline.consumer`
 * `ragna.pipeline.director`